connormayer/phonological_software/README.md

 * [pTSL](https://github.com/connormayer/pTSL): A Python program for implementing and fitting probabilistic tier-based strictly local grammars.

 ## Data repositories
-This includes resources that collect cross-linguistic phenomena alongside either a) formal grammars or b) enough annotation that can facilitate in-depth phonological analyses
+This includes resources that collect cross-linguistic phenomena alongside either a) formal grammars or b) enough annotation that can facilitate in-depth phonological analyses.
+The data can be from real languages or toy languages.

+### Real languages
 * [DoReCo](https://doreco.huma-num.fr/): A cross-linguistic speech corpus that is word-aligned and phone-aligned.
 It can be used as a general dataset for corpus phonetics
 * [OpenSLR](https://openslr.org/index.html): A cross-linguistic directory of open-access speech corpora.
 * [Open Speech Corpora](https://github.com/coqui-ai/open-speech-corpora): A GitHub repo that is a directory to open-access speech corpora.